Assisted Living in Avon CT: Quality Care and Community Living

 Maximizing Independence: The Role of Advanced Adaptive Equipment

-Traditional solutions such as the VELA Independence Chair also remain valuable.
-This medically approved mobility chair offers enhanced safety and ease of movement, supporting everyday activities and lessening reliance on caregivers, especially when paired with newer smart technologies.
+Alongside these new advances, traditional solutions such as the VELA Independence Chair remain important.
+This medically approved chair offers enhanced safety and ease of movement for everyday activities, working effectively in tandem with new smart and connected technologies.

 Exploring Alternatives to Nursing Homes With Modern Technology

 The World Health Organization reports a sharp rise in global need for assistive technology, projecting that 3.5 billion people will require such devices by 2050 (World Health Organization).
-Fortunately, coverage and funding for smart technology upgrades—like AI-enabled wheelchairs—are expanding thanks to foundations and advocacy, improving accessibility in assisted living settings (Ability MT).
+Broadening coverage and funding for smart, modular technology—such as AI-enabled wheelchairs—helps support accessibility and independence for seniors in assisted living and at home.[1][5][9]

 FAQ